Why You Need Bird Control Services – 4 Nasty Diseases Spread By Pigeons And Starlings

 3. Pigeon And Starling Diseases – E. coli And Salmonella

-Anyone who’s been alive for the past 20 years knows the dangers presented by E. coli.
+Anyone who’s been alive for the past 20 years knows the dangers of E. coli.
 Right here in the Great White North, 2000 saw the Walkerton E. coli outbreak, which was the result of a contamination of the drinking water supply of Walkerton, Ontario.
 In short, pigeons and starlings can indirectly pass the dangerous disease onto humans by contaminating livestock.

 4. Pigeon And Starling Diseases West Nile Virus